apache/nifi-registry/nifi-registry-extensions/nifi-registry-ranger-extension/README.md

         <property name="Ranger Admin Identity">ranger@NIFI</property>

         <!--
+            Specify if target Ranger is Kerberized.
-            If set to true, NiFi Registry will use the principal and keytab defined at nifi-registry.properties to access Ranger:
+            If set to true, NiFi Registry will use the principal and keytab defined at nifi-registry.properties:
             - nifi.registry.kerberos.service.principal
             - nifi.registry.kerberos.service.keytab.location

+            The specified credential is used to access Ranger API, and to write audit logs into HDFS (if enabled).

+            At Ranger side, the configured user needs to be added to 'policy.download.auth.users' property, see Ranger configuration section below.

+            Also, ranger-nifi-registry-security.xml needs additional "xasecure.add-hadoop-authorization = true" configuration.
         -->
         <property name="Ranger Kerberos Enabled">false</property>